FR-GRE-BDS-HPC-SW-SAGE2-GMA/ummap-io-v2/doc/concepts.md

 -------------

 When using an MPI application we might want to get an ouptut file name which contain the rank.
-If we want to provide the output in a config file to be able to chaneg the IO driver in use easily we might want to be able to add the rank dynamically to the filename we are using.
-This is the reason of the URI variablse which can be registered by the application and replaced in the uris.
+If we want to provide the output in a config file to be able to change the IO driver in use easily we might want to be able to add the rank dynamically to the filename we are using.
+This is the reason of the URI variables which can be registered by the application and replaced in the uris.

 For example: ```file://output-{rank}.raw```.